perak/kitchen-examples/example-invoices/README.md

 Invoices example
 ================

-This simple invoicing application shows how to use collections, dataviews and forms.
+This simple invoicing application shows how to work with DataViews, Forms with dates and lookup fields, master-detail relations etc.

 To run example, inside this directory type: